its-shahzaib/Smart-Contact-Book/README.md

 The Smart Contact Book highlights how fundamental data structures and algorithms can be integrated into modern web applications to improve data management, efficiency, and usability.

 # 🎨Visuals
-Smart Contact Book Project ScreenShot has been added in the files and also you can watch complete video on my LinkedIn: @its-shahzaib
+Smart Contact Book Project ScreenShot has been added in the files and also you can watch complete video on my LinkedIn:www.linkedin.com/in/its-shahzaib

 # 👨‍💻Author
 **Shahzaib Khan**